Sustainability

 • Presenteeism loss rate (*) 33.4% or less

-* An index based on stress checks and employee awareness surveys SH and the average of the four operating companies
+* An index based on stress checks and employee awareness surveys, the average of SH and the four operating companies

-Provision of Safe Products and Facilities Food safety
+Promoting Safe Products and Facilities Food safety

 • Operation and continuous improvement of the food safety assurance system